 For the Chase Freedom card, we are ending the second quarter bonus categories of grocery stores and Chase Pay.
 Starting in July, you’ll earn 5% on Lyft, Walgreens, and gas stations.
 The 5% bonus applies for up to $1,500 of qualified spending.

-From what I’ve seen online, a lot of people are unhappy with these bonus categories.
+From what I’ve seen online, a lot of people are unhappy with the Chase bonus categories.
 I completely understand, especially since we expected Chase to match Discover’s third quarter bonus category of restaurants.
 I fill up my gas tank about every week or so, and use Lyft once or twice a month, so I’ll earn some bonus points.
 I’ll probably buy a few gift cards at Walgreens too.
 But otherwise, it does seem like a lackluster set of bonus categories.

 For the Discover It card, we are ending the second quarter bonus category of grocery stores.
 Starting in July, you’ll earn 5% cash back on restaurants.
 This is definitely a lucrative and easy bonus category to maximize.
 Like the Chase Freedom card, the bonus is valid for up to $1500 of qualified spending.